AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 Dispatching
 -----------

-A view to the type is dispatching, no matter if it's referenced in a primitive or not.
+A view to a (non-final) class record is dispatching, no matter if it's referenced in a primitive or not.
 So for example:

 .. code-block:: ada